How do I set the time zone in my Oracle B2C Service application?

 The TZ_INTERFACE configuration setting allows for the specification of time zones for use in your Oracle B2C Service site.
 This setting specifies the time zone for the interface.
-Through Configuration Assistant, this value can be set during site creation, adding a new interface or when editing an interface.
+Through Configuration Assistant, this value can be set during site creation and adding a new interface.

 Important Note: This value affects the timestamp used in incidents created and responded to through the specific interface.
 For this reason, it is recommended this value only be changed in the early stage of an interface lifecycle.

 Changing the time zone on an established interface is not recommended, as it can lead to issues such as the removal of the SLAs, or the shift of old time metrics.
 SLA Response Interval times and chat hours are both set with a different mechanism in the database.
 When the time zone value changes, these times are not adjusted automatically and may be skewed as a result.

 It is also possible to submit a service request to Ask Technical Support and indicate the interface and the timezone desired, should a change be needed.
 NOTE: If the time zone on an interface or site that uses SLAs and/or chat is modified by Technical Support, the customer will need to adjust Response Interval Times and chat hours after the service request is completed.